Best of Japan Tour

 Optional 2-day extension

 Day 14 Kanazawa to Togura/Nagano: Head into the mountains for a stay at a traditional Japanese inn including onsen and local foods prepared on-site.
 There is a small castle (fort) on the hill behind the ryokan that gives great views across the valley and mountains around the area.
-We can also arrange Geisha entertainment during the evening meal (music and dancing performance).
+We can also arrange Geishas to provide entertainment during the evening meal (music and dancing performance).

 Day 15 Togura/Nagano: Several options (including relaxing) are available.
 Explore the local town, the city of Nagano, or visit the nearby Matsumoto castle or Jigokudani Monkey Park.